 A truthful internet makes a trustworthy society.
-That’s what we firmly believe at WordProof, and as winners of Europe’s Blockchains for Social good contest earlier this year, I dare to say that our visions align: we need a better internet for all citizens.
-And Europe has a reputation for fighting for a better internet, hence GDPR.
+That’s what we firmly believe at WordProof, and as winners of Europe’s Blockchains for Social good, I dare to say that our visions align: we need a better internet for all citizens.
+Europe has a reputation for fighting for a better internet, hence GDPR.
 This article focuses on what policymakers could do to lead the way towards a ‘Trusted Web’.
 TLDR; there’s a massive opportunity for policymakers today!

 Even though the internet has brought us many good things, it has a deep-rooted issue: trust.
 On the internet, citizens suffer fraud, manipulation, and theft on a daily basis.
 Policymakers can play a role in guiding the world towards a trustworthy internet.
 That’s what Europe tried to do with GDPR, and that’s what organizations like Europe’s NGI – Next Generation Internet – work on every day.

 Will blockchain be the solution for a trustworthy internet?

 Europe acknowledges that open-source blockchain technology can massively contribute to a better internet, hence this video they recently opened their Policy Summit with:

 With blockchain timestamps, for the first time in history, it is possible to prove in an open-source way that you didn’t temper with information or documents.
 By developing a globally focused, highly standardized ecosystem around those timestamps, a fundamental change can be brought to the internet, which is exactly what we aim for at WordProof.
 With timestamping as a web standard, both policymakers and consumers can demand a trustworthy internet from big-tech and site owners.

 What stakeholders are involved in building a trustworthy internet?

 To achieve the ‘Trusted Web’, collaboration is needed between at least those four stakeholders: